johnmpost/fununit/README.md

 - framework-agnostic
   - funtest is not coupled with any particular testing framework
   - rather, it has adapters to translate funtest tests into any other format
-  - as of now, there is an adapter for the built-in `unittest` module
+  - currently, there is an adapter for the built-in `unittest` module

 funtest is a library to test pure functions.
 Take a look at `example.py` to see funtest being used.
 Because the API is very flexible, you can extend and build its simple functions into a custom flow if you want.
 But, here is the standard approach to writing tests with funtest: